 The Quality Rating System

 The Quality Rating System (QRS) assists Illinois child care programs in providing quality care for children and their families.
 This initiative is funded by the Illinois Department of Human Services (IDHS).
 This voluntary System is available to License-Exempt Family Child Care Providers.
 Providers do not need to be serving children eligible for the IDHS Child Care Assistance Program (CCAP) in order to participate in QRS.
-The system offers progressive levels which providers can achieve depending on the type of care they provide.
+The system offers progressive levels which providers can achieve.
 Specific quality criteria must be met to achieve a level.
 Once a child care provider has met the required criteria for a level, they will be recognized for their achievement and will receive a quality add-on rate to the CCAP standard daily reimbursement rate for any approved CCAP children they are caring for.
 Interested providers can attend a QRS Orientation offered by West Central Child Care Connection.
 Attendance at an Orientation is required for any provider who applies to QRS.
 Please check our training calendar for training dates, times, and locations.
 You may also contact our QRS specialist for more information or assistance with the process by calling our office or email at email@example.com.
 The application process for QRS is administered by the Illinois Network of Child Care Resource and Referral Agencies (INCCRRA).
 For more details and the application please contact INCCRRA at 1-800-649-1884 or access their website at www.ilqualitycounts.com.

 Quality Improvement Funds

 The Quality Improvement Funds grant program is provided by the Illinois Department of Human Services (IDHS) to support continued quality improvement for child care programs.
 Quality Improvement Funds are designed to assist child care programs in working towards/maintaining an ExceleRate IL Circle of Quality.